Tknika/iombian/README.md

 ## Software

-IoMBian is based on the latest stable version of [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/), to which the following programs have been added:
+IoMBian is based on the latest stable version of [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/), to which the following programs have been added:

 - [Node-RED](https://nodered.org/): a visual development tool, originally created by IBM, that allows to collect information from hardware devices, APIs and online services as part of the Internet of Things.
 - [Mosquitto](https://mosquitto.org/): a widespread MQTT server (broker) developed by the Eclipse Foundation.